Biography

 2017 Torch of Our Lady of Fatima, created for the 100th Anniversary of the apparitions, offered by His Beatitude

-Mar Boutros Cardinal Rai on behalf of the Catholic Church of Lebanon, to the Shrine of Our Lady of Fatima
+Mar Boutros Cardinal Rai, to the Shrine of Our Lady of Fatima in Portugal.

 2017 Sculpture (Limited edition series), for Beirut Stock Exchange, AFE Annual Conference 2017.